adelekeogunsona/adelekeogunsona/README.md

 # Hi there! 👋 I'm Adeleke

 <!-- Introduction -->
-I'm a passionate backend developer with expertise in PHP, Laravel, and MySQL.
-My mission is to craft robust and efficient solutions to bring ideas to life.
+A skilled backend developer with over three years of experience using PHP, Laravel, and both relational and non-relational databases.
+Eager to collaborate on building solid and user-friendly web applications.
 Welcome to my GitHub profile!

 - 🤔 I’m open to opportunities and looking to collaborate on PHP and Laravel Projects
 - ⚡ Fun fact: I'm inquisitive and I enjoy finding out why things work the way they do